 Tucked away in the north of Italy along the Ligurian coastline, Cinque Terre sightseeing includes seaside towns and hiking among olive groves and hilly vistas.
 Natural beauty is the Cinque Terre sightseeing highlight.
 If your Italy vacation includes northern Italy and touring the Cinque Terre you’ll enjoy the slow lifestyle, beach, food, natural beauty, and charm of the buildings and homes built right into the crevices of the hills.
 You won’t find museums or made in Italy fashion boutiques here.
 Just plan to enjoy the moment during your Cinque Terre vacation itinerary.
 Peering down on the harbor and lights at night is not to be missed, and hiking the hills during sunrise down to the beach will definitely be a vision you’ll remember years later.
 And for fabulous views of each village be sure your Cinque Terre sightseeing itinerary includes a trip by the ferry boat among the the five Cinque Terre villages.
 Click here for more information about tours of northern Italy and Cinque Terre vacations.

-As you travel the hiking path, you’ll find a number of wine bars overlooking the harbor to try wines made right nearby.
+As you travel the hiking path, you’ll find a number of wine bars overlooking the harbor where you may sip the wines made right nearby.
 Restaurants abound as well.
-Sometimes, in the summer, this place gets pretty popular, so if you need some alone time, stroll over to the Gulf of Poets around La Spezia.
+Sometimes, in the summer, this place gets pretty popular, so if you need some alone time, stroll over to the Gulf of Poets around Portovenere.

 Monterosso al Mare

 The hike from Monterosso to Vernazza takes 1.5 hours.
 It is the hardest trail because there are several steep ascents and descents. (on the portion outside Monterosso, you’ll pass beneath funicular-like cars that transport grapes down the steep hillsides).
 If you take a moment to depart from the famous hiking corridor onto the road between here and Vernazza, you will be following close to an old pilgrimage path.
 The Madonna di Soviore offers one stopping point to immerse yourself in this important part of Italian history, the history of the church.
 As with many religious places around the world, you will be inspired by the amazing view from the Madonna di Soviore, too.
-Your tour guide can also point out the Il Gigante, a wonderful sculpture of the male form cut directly into a cliff’s edge.
+Along the way look for Il Gigante, a wonderful sculpture of the male form cut directly into a cliff’s edge.

 Once in Manarola, you may encounter one of the lovely vineyards, replete with fences covered in greenery and brightly colored doors draped with grape plant tendrils hanging down.
 Some may or may not be open to the public, so your tour guide can make sure that you have a chance to see a great Italian vineyard.
 The continued integration of religion into life here in Italy is quite literally built into the fabric of the land of Manarola.
 Your tour guide can make sure you see the nativity scene constructed on the side of a hill and explain the story behind its construction.